willmino/UFOs/README.md

 &nbsp;&nbsp;`</div>`

-There are CSS and bootstrap stylings referenced through the webpage.
+There are CSS and bootstrap stylings referenced throughout the webpage.
 More commonly, boostrap stylings are referenced using classes such as `container-fluid`, `col-md`, and `bg-dark`.
-The general structure of the organization of the HTML elements on the webpage made use of the `col-md` layout which, when nested in a row element, will split the row of the webpage into twelve equal units of space.
-When incorporating the classes `cold-md-4` in one division with a `col-md-8` class in the other division, we allocate 4 of these columns to the first division element and 8 of these columns to the second division element.
-Within each of these division elements, for this example we included the header element:
+The general structure of the organization of the HTML elements on the webpage made use of the `col-md` layout which, when nested in a row element, split the row of the webpage into twelve equal units of space.
+When incorporating the classes `cold-md-4` in one division with a `col-md-8` class in the other division, I allocated 4 of these columns to the first division element and 8 of these columns to the second division element.
+Within each of these division elements, for this example I included the header element:

 `<h3>UFO Sightings: Fact or Fancy? <small>Ufologists weigh in</small></h3>`

-In the division with the `col-md-8` class, we included a paragraph body of text.
+In the division with the `col-md-8` class, I included a paragraph body of text.

 `<div class="container-fluid">`